Victor-Xiaoyu-Ye/Victor-Xiaoyu-Ye.github.io/content/authors/admin/_index.md

 ## Biography

 Xiaoyu Ye is a Ph.D.
 Student at DeepBit Lab at CUHK(SZ).
-His research interests include 3D Computer Vision, Scene Reconsturction and Scene Understanding.
+He is also a research intern at Huawei Noah's Ark LAb.
+His research interests include Scene Reconsturction and Scene Understanding, Generative AI driven Autonomous Driving.
 He was a Research Intern at AiR lab at Tsinghua University, He was also a Research Assistant at CUHK(SZ).